How to Create Ad Campaigns on LinkedIn

 - A breakdown of the actions your Sponsored Content campaigns generate, including Clicks, Likes, Shares, Comments, and Follows.

-- A detailed view of the demographics and categories of LinkedIn users that are engaging with your ads.
+- A detailed view of the matched audiences and categories of LinkedIn users that are engaging with your ad variations.

 - Sponsored Content